-The remaining course work is taken online.
+The program is offered exclusively online.
 It is estimated that each course will require 9-12 hours per week for class assignments.
-Course materials will be delivered via both synchronous and asynchronous methods.
+Course materials will be delivered online asynchronously.
 In your final semester, you will complete a capstone project consisting of either a research paper or project.